anthonyozerov/binomial/main.md

 [](#sim-results2) contains results for the settings not satisfying our assumptions (Adversarial and Correlated Random Effects).

--   As $\tau$ increases, the Binomial method maintains target coverage for longer than RE and BR for all values of $n$.
+-   As $\tau$ increases, the Sign Test maintains target coverage for longer than RE and BR for all values of $n$.

 -   For small $n$, all methods are less sensitive to the these particular assumption violations.

+## Simulation discussion

+The main message from the simulations is that, by using nonparametric methods which ignore the $\sigma_i$'s, much robustness is gained, and (usually) little precision lost.
+The primary exception to this is when systematic errors are quite small and the scales of the noise vary widely.
+Intuitively, this is the case when the $\sigma_i$'s are most informative, and the most can be gained from using them.

+But when systematic errors are large, or systematic errors are within the same order of magnitude of each other, it seems not much is gained by incorporating the $\sigma_i$ information.

+This parallels results from nonparametric statistics that show nonparametric methods like the Sign Test and Signed-Rank Test don't sacrifice much efficiency over methods like a $t$-test which make stronger assumptions [@conover1999practical].

 # Results on real data

+## CODATA: physical constants

 We ought to run a comparison on some real data.
 Let's see what happens with {abbr}`CODATA (Committee on Data of the International Science Council)` estimates of physical constants.
 Because physical constants aren't known exactly, we don't have a ground truth, but we can at least see the behavior of the different methods with real experimental data.

-## Gravitational constant
+### Gravitational constant

 :::{figure} ./figs/G0.pdf
 :label: fig:G